-Tatiana grew up in Mexico and moved to Phoenix 12 years ago after completing her degree in marketing from the Monterrey Institute of Technology (ITESM).
-Tatiana and her husband Victor have three kids at the Seed: Nicolas is in the 3rd grade, Sofia is in 1st grade and Isabel is in the Preschool 2.5/3s.
-This will be her 6th year as part of the Seed community and 4th year on staff.
-She was an assistant teacher in the Toddler 1s and PreK classes and taught Spanish in summer school.
+Tatiana grew up in Mexico and moved to Phoenix fourteen years ago after completing her degree in marketing from the Monterrey Institute of Technology (ITESM).
+Tatiana and her husband Victor have three kids: Nicolas, a 5th grader and Seed alum, Sofia, a Seed 3rd grader and Isabel, in the PreK.
+This will be her 8th year as part of the Seed community and 5th year on staff.
+This is her third year as co-lead teacher in the Toddler 2s class.
+She was an assistant teacher in the Toddler 1s and PreK classes and taught Spanish in summer school, as well as Toddler 1s lead last year.
 She first heard of the Seed through friends and was attracted to the Seed’s nurturing and inclusive environment.
 Tatiana hopes to contribute to the Seed’s rich multicultural environment through her diverse background and experiences as a mother striving to raise positive bicultural and bilingual Seedlings.
 In her free time she enjoys reading, cooking and spending time with her family.

 Toddler 2s Co-Lead Teacher

-This will be Jenny’s 10th year teaching preschool.
+This will be Jenny’s eleventh year teaching preschool.
 After graduating from Cal State Long Beach with a BA in Child Development and Family Studies in 2004, she opened a preschool in her home in California.
-A job opportunity brought her and her family to Phoenix in 2009.
-For the last two years she worked at Ahwatukee Preschool as a lead teacher and started subbing at the Seed on her days off.
-She loves the nurturing environment and creative atmosphere of the Seed and was thrilled when a full-time position opened up.
-Jenny and her husband, Daniel, have three children: Megan, Connor, and Mallory who have loved spending this summer at the Seed.
+A job opportunity brought her family to Phoenix in 2009 where she continued to teach preschool.
+This will be Jenny’s third year teaching in the Toddler 2 classroom.
+She loves the nurturing environment and creative atmosphere of the Seed.
+Jenny and her husband, Daniel, have three children: Megan, Connor, and Mallory (who is currently a 4th grader at the Seed.)